codas-hep/codas-hep.github.io/content/pages/travel-princeton.md

 ## Local Princeton Information

-### Bloomberg Hall
+### Accommodation - Scully and Wilf Hall

-Participants will reside in Bloomberg Hall, an air conditioned dormitory on the Princeton University campus.
-It is a 5-10 minute walk from the Princeton train station and a 5 minute walk from Jadwin Hall, where the school lectures will take place.
+Participants will reside in either Scully or Wilf Halls, two air conditioned dormitory on the Princeton University campus.
+They are a 10 minute walk from the Princeton (Dinky) train station and a 5 minute walk from Jadwin Hall, where the school lectures will take place.
 Keys are available for pick up at our office of Public Safety, 200 Elm Drive, open 24 hours, seven days a week.
-Participants will received a hotel style key in a packet with the room number at Public Safety.
+Participants will receive a hotel style key in a packet with the room number at Public Safety.
 To enter the building, hold the key up to the black box on the building.
 To enter the room, hold the key in front of the key pad on your room door.

 A linen packet is provided in the room and includes sheets, towels, a pillow and blanket.
 Bedrooms are private, though bathrooms are shared with one other person.
 Guests should plan to bring toiletries.
 There are free laundry machines available in the building.
-For extra linens, blankets, etc. or other questions or issues regarding the dorms, please feel free to reach out Monday - Friday, 8:30 - 4:30 to Michelle, Frank or Wilmary at 71 University Place, Princeton, NJ 08544-2088, (609) 258-6116, [horgan@princeton.edu](horgan@princeton.edu).
+For extra linens, blankets, etc. or other questions or issues regarding the dorms, please feel free to reach out Monday - Friday, 8:30 - 4:30 to Michelle at 71 University Place, Princeton, NJ 08544-2088, (609) 258-6116, [horgan@princeton.edu](horgan@princeton.edu).
 Outside of those hours, Public Safety can help with lockouts, emergencies or other immediate issues.
 Information on how to set the temperature in the dorm room can be found in [this document](/downloads/T-stats-in-dorms-9-2017.docx).

 Participants can park temporarily in West Garage (if on a weekend) to walk to Public Safety, 200 Elm Drive, and pick up their keys.
 (The side of the garage closest to Lot 20 will be closed on the weekend before the school for construction, but entry is available on the Lewis Arts Complex side to that garage.)
 See below for parking notes during the school itself.

-### Emergency Contact

-For emergencies, please dial Princeton University Public Safety (609) 258-1000 or dial 911 to reach the Public Safety dispatcher from a campus phone.
+### Important Phone Numbers / Public Safety

+For emergencies:

+  * From Campus Phone: 911
+  * From Cell Phone: (609) 258-3333

+Non-emergencies:

+  * (609) 258-1000

 ### Parking on campus

-Parking is possible on the Princeton campus.
+Parking is available on the Princeton campus.
 As noted above, participants can park temporarily in West Garage (if on a weekend) to walk to Public Safety and pick up their keys.
 After moving in, we would ask that participants move cars to their assigned lot, the Lakeside Garage.
 Lot 21 is available for those just driving in for the day.

 In general a car is not needed within Princeton itself, since all of the venues for the school (dorm, lecture venue, receptions, etc.) and relevant local businesses (see below) are within walking distance of one another once one has arrived on campus.

 ### WiFi on Campus

 You should be able to connect to "eduroam" from most places on campus.
-There is also a "PUVisitor" network which should be openly accesssible.
+There is also a "PUVisitor" network which should be openly accessible.

 ### On-Campus Food